 Future Classic: Boogat “Eres Hecha Para Mí”

 Subtitled El Gran Baile De Las Identidades (The Great Identity Ball), his mission statement is pretty clear: whether out in the great yonder or at the heart of the dancefloor, the only way to ever find yourself is by taking decisive action.
 Swapping the French language in favor of his mother tongue does wonders to expand his horizons, as he adapts for an international audience by applying his easygoing raps to a mix of Electronic and World beats, from Cumbia samples to Dembow riddims.
-His scope is wide enough to include an ode to Montreal’s most infamous Portuguese rotisserie (the cheeky Romados), socio-political commentary on our neighbors south of the border (Súper Gringo) and a paradoxical observation about how being one-of-a-kind makes us all in the same (the Lido Pimienta-assisted Único).
+His scope is wide enough to include an ode to Montreal’s most infamous Portuguese rotisserie (the cheeky Romados), socio-political commentary (Súper Gringo) and the paradox of being one-of-a-kind making us all the same (the Lido Pimienta-assisted Único).
 I chose to highlight Eres Hecha Para Mí because, as the saying goes, the first cut is always the deepest and it precisely sets the tone for the rest of his album.
-If true genius is taking a complex issue and making it awesomely simple, then Boogat has successfully found the common denominator that makes us go on treasure hunts, all in search of our golden place under the sun.
+If true genius is taking a complex issue and making it awesomely simple, then Boogat has found the common denominator that makes us go on our personal treasure hunts, all in search of that golden place under the sun.